Message Personalization

 Send messages that are personalized to individual customers

-Personalizing messages helps users connect more with your app and website.
-Common examples are putting the person's name or abandoned cart item in the message.
+Personalizing messages helps users connect deeper with your app, potentially increasing engagement and revenue.
+Common examples are putting the person's name or specific information (like abandoned cart items) in the message but the use cases are endless.

-Use Liquid Syntax to insert custom variables of information into the content of your messages.
+Using Liquid Syntax, you can insert custom variables of information into your messages.
 Variables can be added using:

-- Properties: User and device properties stored within predefined fields in OneSignal (e.g. Subscription Push Token, User Language, etc.)
+• Properties: User properties stored within predefined fields in OneSignal (e.g. language, email address, country, External, etc.)

 Properties